SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ### semantic relations

 lexical relations = semantic relations.
-Semantic relations is concerned with how the sememes expressed by different lexemes relate to eeach other.
+Semantic relations is concerned with how the sememes expressed by different lexemes relate to each other.
 The most common types of semantic relations are those relating to sub/superset, to whole and part, to multiple meanings or to opposite meanings

 #### same/opposite meaning (and related concepts)